 Some common examples of late-appearing injuries include soft tissue injuries and traumatic brain injuries.
 One of the most common soft tissue injuries after a vehicle accident is whiplash, an injury that occurs when the muscles and ligaments of the upper back and neck are stretched due to the back-and-forth motion caused by a vehicle accident.
 Additionally, a concussion is a type of traumatic brain injury that may not show any signs or symptoms for quite some time after a crash occurs.

 If you were in a truck accident, you will want to seek medical attention as soon as possible and reach out to a Riverside truck accident attorney.

 Even if you think you may be seeking medical care too late after an accident occurs, you still need to go to the emergency room or a doctor to receive treatment.
 Under no circumstances should you let the possibility of not receiving compensation keep you from ensuring your well-being after a crash.

 As we mentioned above, insurance carriers will most certainly put up a fight if you decide not to seek medical care right away, only to go to the doctor later on.
 In fact, the insurance carrier may try to say that you were injured in another way during the period between the crash and the injuries you are reporting.
-However, a skilled car accident attorney in San Bernardino will be able to step in and help establish a timeline of events that links the injuries to the vehicle accident.
+However, a skilled car accident attorney in Riverside will be able to step in and help establish a timeline of events that links the injuries to the vehicle accident.
 You need to speak to an attorney as soon as possible after a vehicle accident occurs so you can receive guidance on the best steps moving forward for your particular case.